 - “Please let me know how I may be of assistance during this period.”

-You should always close with a positive line, such as “Thank you,” “Sincerely,” or “Respectfully” with the first word the only capitalized letter in the line.
-Create four lines of space between the closing line and your typed name, to allow for a hand signature.
+You should always close with a positive sign-off, such as “Thank you,” “Sincerely,” or “Respectfully.”
+Remember to only capitalize the first word of this closing line, and to leave four lines of space between the closing line and your typed name to make room for your signature.

-The image below shows where enclosure should be placed:
+The image below shows where the word “enclosure” should be placed:

-A proper business letter will have most or all of the elements mentioned above.
-Be sure to carefully review the grammar, spelling, and format of your letter numerous times before you send it out.
+Knowing how to write a business letter is a fundamental skill for your professional life.
+A proper one will have most or all of the elements mentioned above.
+Be sure to carefully review the grammar, spelling, and format of your business letter numerous times before you send it out, to avoid leaving a poor first impression with your correspondent.